Building Your Business With Outsourcing Featuring Rory Laitila

-Today Rory not only operates on a strategic level but can also get down in the weeds and build database systems and web applications.
+Today Rory operates not only at a strategic level -- he can also get down in the weeds and build database systems and web applications.

 He shares with us the valuable lessons he learned on his journey from outsourcing novice to outsourcing pro.

-From business major to software developer: how Rory got into software development
+From business major to software developer: how Rory got into tech

-Rory surprises David early in the interview when he shared that he actually majored in business in college, and is a self taught programmer.
+Rory surprises David early in the interview when he shares that he actually majored in business in college and is a self-taught programmer.
 He went on to say that he got into development as a way of stretching his budget early on in his career.

-He quickly realized developing a in depth understanding of software development would help him to be more successful bringing his business ideas to life.
+He quickly realized developing an in-depth understanding of software development would help him to be more successful in bringing his business ideas to life.